 Eating local, seasonly available items always has a special appeal to me, partly because it is how my ancestors in Italy and Greece ate.
 Before the days of globalization and widespread availability of speciality food items in many countries, people only had access to what was grown seasonally from local farmers.
 You definitely did not have fresh berries for the winter holidays in North America!
-I find that eating with the seasons allows the fresh taste of vegetables to really shine.
+I find that eating with the seasons allows the fresh taste of vegetables to really shine especially in this Spring Vegetable Stir-Fry tossed with Wasabi Sauce.

 Below is a dish that I created from spring vegetables purchased from local farmers.
 It is a simple, fast stir-fry recipe that really highlights the flavor of just harvested vegetables.
 The recipe features baby broccoli and leeks, asparagus, sweet harukei turnips, radishes, and fresh sugar snap peas tossed in a light wasabi miso soy sauce and served over rice or soba noodles.
 This is a fast, easy, weeknight dinner that is very versatile.
 Simply, substitute your favorite local vegetables.
 If you make this, please share your hometown edition!